 MicroTech recently received confirmation of its successful International Organization for Standardization (ISO) 20000 annual surveillance audit resulting in zero non-conformities and an unconditional approval for continued registration.
 The audit report highlighted “continual improvements in the company’s IT service management (ITSM)” with a majority of the processes noted as “significantly enhanced” since the previous surveillance audit.

 ISO 20000 is the first worldwide ITSM standard put into place.
-It’s based on Information Technology Infrastructure Library (ITIL) framework, or in other words, the best practices for ITSM.
+It’s based on IT Infrastructure Library® (ITIL®) framework, or in other words, the best practices for ITSM.
 ISO 20000 enforces these best practices which helps businesses operate more effectively.

 “This was truly a Team effort,” remarked John Olsen, MicroTech’s Director of Information Management (DoIM), “with the IT office and the QA department codifying our continuous improvement initiatives and key processes.”